hbchen121/dgreid/README.md

 # Domain Generalization Person ReID Baseline

-This repository is the code for the Strong Baseline in [Style Variable and Irrelevant Learning for Generalizable Person Re-identification](https://arxiv.org/abs/2209.05235).
+This repository is the code for the Baseline in [Style Variable and Irrelevant Learning for Generalizable Person Re-identification](https://arxiv.org/abs/2209.05235).

 ## Requirements